[Opinion] No Tories are now defending Brexit — and Truss is noticing

 Already a member?

-This is the long tradition of British isolationism that sees France as a rival — foe for being number one nation n Europe in the last 150 years.
+This is the long tradition of British isolationism that sees France as a rival — foe for being number one nation in Europe in the last 150 years.

 France was perceived as the principal counter-force to Brexit but the mood in London in ruling political, financial, and opinion forming circles is that the steam is going out of the Brexit balloon.
 Brexit is now seen as a bore, replete with negatives for economic, scientific and civil society.